AlenCi/Iris-language/README.md

 Iris is a lightweight dynamic programming language with a functional core and support for OOP.

-It was created for learning purposes with clear goals in mind:
+It was created purely for learning about programming language design with clear goals in mind:

 * Simple syntax
 * Functions are closures